Carrboro Citizen

-The Carrboro Citizen was a weekly newspaper based in Carrboro, North Carolina, USA.
+The Carrboro Citizen was a weekly newspaper based in Carrboro, North Carolina, US.
 The Citizen covered Carrboro, Chapel Hill, Hillsborough, Pittsboro, Orange County and northern Chatham County.
 It was published on Thursdays and distributed free in racks throughout the coverage area.
 The paper ceased publication in October 2012.

 History

 The Citizen was launched in March 2007 by the publisher Robert Dickson, whose family also owns and operates the Raeford News-Journal in Hoke County, North Carolina, and Kirk Ross, who was the Citizens editor until May 2011.
 The press run was originally 5,000 copies and grew to 7,000.
 The paper won several North Carolina Press Association awards for excellence in journalism, photography and design.The Carrboro Citizen also published Mill, a monthly tabloid covering the arts, music and dining scene of the Carrboro/Chapel Hill area.
 Mill was inserted into the Citizen at the beginning of each month.

 In May 2009, the Town of Carrboro approved a $50,000 loan at 2% interest to the paper.
 The loan was part of a revolving loan program that has been available to local businesses for several years.
 Alderwoman Jacqueline Gist said that the loan was a good idea because "The Citizen is an integral part of our community, and the only newspaper that provides local coverage."
 Robert Dickson put up his condominium appraised at $240,000 as collateral.
 Dickson discussed the loan in detail in a May 28, 2009, editorial.

 In May 2011, Susan Dickson was named editor of the Citizen.
 She is a graduate of the UNC School of Journalism and has worked as a staff writer for the paper for several years.
 Dickson is the daughter of publisher Robert Dickson.